GabyAM/file-uploader/README.md

 #### Pre-requisites

+This project requires a PostgreSQL database for storing records and a supabase database for storing and downloading files.
+You can learn how to install PostgreSQL and create a database from [It's documentation](https://www.postgresql.org/docs/current/tutorial-install.html) or you could either host one in a PaaS like [Neon](https://neon.tech/) \
-A supabase database is required to store and download files, you can create one for free at https://supabase.com/
+For the supabase DB, you can create one for free at https://supabase.com/

 #### Running locally